Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: User Study

 \subsection{Measures}

 We employed a mixed-methods approach, combining quantitative and qualitative analyses of the experimental data.

-For the quantitative measures, we treated Group, Gender, and Turn as the main independent variables and compared participants' ratings across multiple subjective evaluation dimensions.
-We then conducted a mixed-design analysis of variance (ANOVA) to examine the effects of different experimental conditions on user perceptions \cite{st1989analysis}, and further applied independent-sample t-tests \cite{kim2015t} on key dimensions to confirm the significance of group differences.
+For the quantitative measures, we report descriptive comparisons by Group, Gender, and Turn, and inferential statistics (effect sizes and permutation tests) for the added Equality item only.
+Because each participant contributed two sessions, we treated the participant as the primary unit for condition-level contrasts by averaging the two turns per participant before comparing groups.
+Because this item requires validation as part of a multi-item scale, the quantitative results are interpreted as exploratory and triangulated with interviews.

 For the interview data, we applied thematic analysis following Braun and Clarke \cite{braun2006using}.
 Transcripts were produced and anonymized prior to analysis.
 The first and second authors independently performed open coding on the full corpus, then met to reconcile differences and synthesize a shared codebook.
 The second author audited the integrated coding for consistency across transcripts.
 Finally, the remaining authors reviewed the themes and provided critical feedback; discrepancies were resolved through discussion until consensus.
-This multi-analyst procedure (independent coding, audit, and team review) served as investigator triangulation to enhance the credibility and dependability of the findings.
+This multi-analyst procedure (independent coding, audit, and team review) is reported here for transparency.